unkosan/RaptGen-UI/docs/setup.md

 ## Preliminaries

-Please check if the Docker compose is installed. like
+Please check if the Docker compose is installed on your machine.

 ```shell
 $ docker -v